astraughn5/drawing_project/README.md

 # Do-a-Dot Art Maker.

 Welcome to my Do-a-Dot Art Maker.
-The Do-a-Dot Art maker is programmed to draw dots based on the inputted X and Y axis using JavaScript and Canvas in HTML.
+The Do-a-Dot Art maker is programmed to draw dots based on the inputted X and Y axis using **JavaScript and Canvas in HTML**.

 [Link to Project](https://astraughn5.github.io/drawing_project/)

 ## Functionality